-When is The Walking Dead season 11 released?
+The Walking Dead season 11 release date

-What we do know is that filming has begun, with producer Kevin Deiboldt revealing via Twitter that production got underway in early February 2021, also sharing that “we truly hope it’s worth the wait”.
+Filming has begun, with producer Kevin Deiboldt revealing via Twitter that production got underway in early February 2021, also sharing that “we truly hope it’s worth the wait”.

 Is The Walking Dead season 11 the final season?

 Yes, unfortunately the main Walking Dead storyline will finish with the 11th season – but there’s still a lot more to come from the franchise in general.

 When the announcement was made revealing that the 11th season would be the last, a further two spin-off shows were announced, joining the pre-existing Fear the Walking Dead and The Walking Dead: World Beyond, while a series of Rick Grimes spin-off movies are also in the pipeline.

 Scott Gimple, Chief Content Officer for the Walking Dead franchise said: “It’s been 10 years ‘gone bye;’ what lies ahead are two more to come and stories and stories to tell beyond that.

 “What’s clear is that this show has been about the living, made by a passionate cast, team of writer/producers, producers, and crew, bringing to life the vision put forth by Robert Kirkman in his brilliant comic — and supported by the best fans in the world.